Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 - Access to an Azure subscription.
 You can sign up for a free trial by following [this link](https://azure.microsoft.com/en-us/free/).
 - Permissions to [create a service principal](https://learn.microsoft.com/entra/identity-platform/howto-create-service-principal-portal#register-an-application-with-microsoft-entra-id-and-create-a-service-principal) in Microsoft Entra ID.

-### [Optional] Setup Environment with a Local Notebook
-For a guided setup, you can use the [deploy.ipynb](./deploy.ipynb) notebook.
-This tool simplifies the process of setting up essential Azure resources, including:

-- Resource Group
-- Azure ML Managed Feature Store
-- Azure Purview account

-It also assists with creating a service principal and assigning the necessary roles.
-While the notebook covers most of the setup, some steps will still need to be completed manually.
-Detailed instructions are provided within the notebook for your convenience.

-The notebook should be run in any local or Azure service which allows you to,
-- run jupyter notebooks
-- authenticate with credential of the target tenant

 ### Required resources